Erebot/Erebot/docs/src/Prerequisites.rst

 ..  _`pecl.php.net/xdebug`:
     http://xdebug.org/

-..  [#] Only needed if you want to connect to IRC servers using a secure
+..  [#] Needed if you want to connect to IRC servers using a secure
     (encrypted) connection.
+Required when running Erebot from a PHAR archive (used to check the archive's origin and integrity).
 ..  [#] Required for daemonization and to change user/group information
     upon startup.
 Not available on Windows.
 ..  [#] Only required to package Erebot as a ``.phar`` archive.